sebinsua/html5-app/README.md

 To afford interactions between people of different work roles.
 To build high net-worth (measured in helpfulness) heterogenous networks of people.

-* * *

-There must be a loading screen.

-* * *

-I must be able to register with my country locked phone number and name.

-The device should store my address book against my account.

-The next screen will ask for further information:
-   - city
-   - profile photo

-Then it will ask for your statement of intent, in the format:
-   "I want to help people with [X], and I need help with [Y]" A button on the bottom of the screen says "Broadcast".

-* * *

-There must be a stream of statements of intent with profile photos against them (and eventually 'Help' events in between them.)
-On the stream of statements, clicking on anything loads the profile screen.

-On the top of the screen the header has three parts:
-On the left, an elastic slide-out menu.
-In the centre, a little logo that links to the "statement of intent" screen.
-On the right, a highlightable ticker of number of notifications waiting for you.

-Left hand drawer contains:
-   - Account
-   - Log Out

-Account contains options to edit the various details of your account.
-And also to add Help (person you interacted with, what you did.) - this causes a notification to be signed-off by the other person.

-The notification screen contains:
-Requests to add "Help" events to account's ledgers.
-Requests and offers for a meeting related to some help.

-The profile screen contains buttons to "request/offer help", their name, photo, and most importantly in large text their statement of intent.
-Below this it will eventually contain a list of "Help" events in the form of a vertical timeline.
-If somebody has accepted your request to meetup, the button will be replaced with "Converse" which will load a chat screen similar to the one on Whatsapp.

 Philosophy
 ==========